$37.85-$46.89 hourly / $6,559.94-$8,126.62 monthly / $78,719.28-$97,519.44 annual

 Makes transportation, hotel, business and social arrangements for members of the Board of Trustees traveling on District business and prepares and processes expense reimbursement claims for members of the Board of Trustees.

-Trains and provides work direction to clerical support staff of the Board of Trustees Office.
+Supervises and trains the clerical staff assigned to the Board of Trustees Office.

 Performs related duties as assigned.

-General supervision is received from the Administrative Officer to the Chancellor.
+General supervision is received from the Deputy Chancellor or his/her designee.
 Functional supervision is received from the President of the Board of Trustees.
 Work direction is provided to clerical staff assigned to the Board Office.

 Business vocabulary and terminology